Paneon/three-sixty/README.md

 ### Setup and Installation

-To setup and deply a new version of this application in your own G-Suite perform the following:
+To set up and deploy a new version of this application in your own G-Suite perform the following:

 ```sh
 git clone git@github.com:Macavity/three-sixty.git && cd three-sixty
 ```

+Now you should create a copy of the `questions.csv.dist` under the name `questions.csv` and fill it with your own questions.

 ```sh
 npm install -g @google/clasp && npm install